Ernest K. Gann: Sailing and conservationism

-Gann had a lifelong love of sailing.
+Gann had a lifelong love for sailing.
 He owned many boats of various types and sizes during his lifetime, which were chronicled in his memoir Song of the Sirens.
 Eventually, after years of planning and preparations, Gann purchased his 16th boat the Albatros (Dutch spelling with one "s"), a 117 ft metal schooner in Rotterdam, Netherlands.
 Albatros had been a pilot boat in the North Sea, a radio station ship for the Germans in World War II, and finally as a Dutch cadet training vessel.
 Along with his family and a few friends he sailed the boat across the Atlantic Ocean, through the Panama Canal to the San Francisco Bay.
 Albatros was put through a major overhaul and converted to a square-sailed brigantine.
 Gann then sailed it around the South Pacific over the next three years.
 He later leased the ship to a movie company to be used as the major prop in a movie based upon his book Twilight for the Gods.
 Soon after the production ended, Albatros was sold and became a school vessel.
 It was later lost in the Gulf of Mexico.
-Its sinking is the topic of a 1996 movie named White Squall starring Jeff Bridges.
+The sinking of the boat is the topic of a 1996 movie named White Squall starring Jeff Bridges.

 As his family life deteriorated, Gann began spending time with a friend, Dodie Post, whom he later married.
 Both before and after they were married they were partners in adventure, travel, and later, environmental causes.
 In 1966 they purchased Red Mill Farm, an 800 acre ranch on San Juan Island in the state of Washington.
 This was the beginning of his next great passion, environmental conservation.
 For that purpose, they later donated the entirety of their ranch to the San Juan Preservation Trust after Post's death.